Daien (大円), 423rd Jimu-Kengyō Hōin of Kongōbu-ji

 Taishō–early Shōwa period, circa 1920’s.
 192 X 40 cm

 This striking scroll presents a serpent rising upward in a single, continuous brushstroke, executed without interruption from first contact to release.
-The body ascends in a long, unbroken S-curve, its coherence dependent entirely on the painter’s breath, timing, and inner steadiness.
-In such works, hesitation is impossible: the image records not correction but commitment.
-The surrounding emptiness is integral, allowing the viewer to sense the duration of the act itself—the moment of attention made visible.
+The body ascends in a long, unbroken S-curve, its coherence dependent on breath, timing, and sustained concentration across the duration of the act.
+In works of this kind, the format leaves very little room for hesitation or correction.
+The surrounding emptiness is integral, allowing the viewer to sense the duration of the gesture itself — a moment of attention made visible through ink.

 The artist, Daien, was a senior Shingon monk associated with Kongōbu-ji on Mount Kōya, holding the rank of Hōin and serving as Temple Affairs Inspector.
-A work of this kind by a monk of such standing should not be understood as improvisation or personal flourish.
-In Shingon practice, the unity of mind, breath, and hand is cultivated through mantra, mudra, and visualization.
-A one-stroke painting emerges from the same discipline: a single, resolved act grounded in ritual training and doctrinal understanding.
+A work of this kind by a monk of such standing should not be understood merely as improvisation or personal flourish.
+Within Shingon practice, the unity of mind, breath, and hand is cultivated through mantra, mudra, and visualization.
+A one-stroke painting emerges from related disciplines: a resolved act grounded in ritual training, repetition, and doctrinal understanding.

 The mounting supports this reading.
-The restrained brocade, warm paper tone, and wooden roller ends are consistent with refined early-20th-century temple mountings, likely Taishō to early Shōwa.
-The red official seal beneath the inscription is crisp and authoritative, reinforcing that this was a sanctioned work executed within institutional Shingon culture, not a later pastiche or amateur exercise.
+The restrained brocade, warm paper tone, and wooden roller ends are consistent with refined early-20th-century temple mountings, likely dating to the Taishō or early Shōwa period.
+The large vermilion institutional seal beneath the inscription remains crisp and authoritative, reinforcing the impression that this was a formally sanctioned work executed within an established Shingon environment rather than a later decorative imitation.

 Within the collection, this scroll stands as a distilled expression of Shingon thought rendered through brush alone.
-Its power lies not in narrative or symbolism piled upon symbolism, but in the fact that the entire image exists because the painter’s mind did not waver.
-The serpent rises because the stroke was continuous; the meaning holds because concentration was complete.
-It is a work that does not describe enlightenment, but quietly demonstrates the conditions under which it becomes visible.
+Its power lies not in narrative accumulation or symbolic complexity, but in the unusual coherence of the act itself.
+The image exists because the stroke was sustained; the meaning holds because the gesture remained unified.
+Rather than describing enlightenment directly, the work quietly demonstrates the conditions under which concentration, form, and awareness momentarily become inseparable.